AgentMC/Sao19/Translate/En/Part1.md

 _Kirito-senpai!_

-As soon as she was about to shout, Asuna next to her tapped Ronnie's shoulder lightly and said.
+As soon as she was about to shout, Asuna next to her tapped Ronye's shoulder lightly and said.

 "He's all right"